 Ubud is a vegetarian heaven with many organic, veggie only cafes and restaurants.
 Our favourite 3 restaurants in Ubud are:

-Murnis Warung which was lovely they even served my chicken satay on its very own little BBQ - cute!
+Kids will love a visit to Murnis Warung for the cosy atmosphere and welcoming staff.
+The menu is mainly Indonesian which was all lovely.
+I was particularly impressed that they served my chicken satay on its very own little BBQ – cute!

 We stayed at the Lokha Ubud on the outskirts of town in a 1 bedroom pool vila which was absolutely gorgeous.
+It has an amazing infinity pool looking out into the surrounding jungle and the rooms were absolutely huge.
 You can read all our thoughts on the hotel in our Lokha Ubud review.

 Have you been to Ubud with kids?
-We would love to hear about your favourite things to do, just leave us a review!
+We would love to hear about your favourite things to do just comment below.